Michael Egleton is the New Conservative candidate for Coromandel.

-Michael stands for family-centered values, personal responsibility, common sense solutions to growing problems in communities, and the protection of democracy.
+Michael stands for family-centered values, personal responsibility, commonsense solutions to growing problems in communities, and the protection of democracy.
 He stands against unchecked governmental power, control and intrusion into the lives of New Zealanders.

 Michael was born in Nairobi, Kenya, and grew up in South Africa.
 As a teen, he began to disagree with the segregationist policies of the apartheid system in place at that time.
 After gaining his qualifications in accounting, he set off to explore the world.

-Like many other New Zealanders, Michael is concerned about our nation’s trend towards socialism, welfare dependence, ethical decline, the breakdown of family life, social apathy, and trends towards institutionalised separatism.
+Like many other New Zealanders, Michael is concerned about our nation’s trend towards socialism, welfare dependence, ethical decline, the breakdown of family life, social apathy, and even a trend towards institutionalised separatism.
 He finds it ironic that New Zealand — a country that objected so strongly in the 1970s and 1980s to South African apartheid — is now seeing the political left embracing identity politics that pushes for exclusivity along identity lines.

 Michael has a good understanding and awareness of international affairs through his academic studies, professional career, and unique life experiences.
 He wishes to see New Zealand uphold its historic track record of honesty and integrity on the international stage.
 He is against the betrayal of these values.
 A recent example is New Zealand’s co-signing of UN Resolution 2334 and subsequent anti-Israel actions and policy.
 It is very inconsistent to place inordinately high expectations on Israel while placing exceedingly low expectations on many other UN member states — states that often deserve much more scrutiny.